-In Washington State the rule is you cannot sue your employer or a co-worker for an L&I job injury.
-The employer has immunity from a lawsuit.
+In Washington State the usual rule is you cannot sue your employer or a co-worker for an L&I job injury.
+The employer has immunity from an employee lawsuit.
 The L&I system replaces your ability to sue your employer for his negligence.
-It doesn’t matter that it’s your employer’s fault – you cannot sue him for his negligence.
+It doesn’t matter that it’s your employer’s fault – you cannot sue him for an on the job injury.

-There are three main exceptions to the rule of employer immunity.
+There are at least three exceptions to the rule of employer immunity:

 The exception to this rule is that you can sue your employer or co-worker if he injured you intentionally.
 RCW 51.24.020.
 However that is not as easy as it sounds.
 Case law requires that: